D'Arcy Wentworth Thompson: On Growth and Form

 Using a mass of examples, Thompson pointed out correlations between biological forms and mechanical phenomena.
 He showed the similarity in the forms of jellyfish and the forms of drops of liquid falling into viscous fluid, and between the internal supporting structures in the hollow bones of birds and well-known engineering truss designs.
 He described phyllotaxis (numerical relationships between spiral structures in plants) and its relationship to the Fibonacci sequence.

 Perhaps the most famous part of the work is chapter XVII, "The Comparison of Related Forms," where Thompson explored the degree to which differences in the forms of related animals could be described by means of relatively simple mathematical transformations.

 The book is a work in the "descriptive" tradition; Thompson did not articulate his insights in the form of experimental hypotheses that can be tested.
 He was aware of this, saying that "This book of mine has little need of preface, for indeed it is 'all preface' from beginning to end."

 Honours

-Elected a Fellow of the Royal Society in 1916, he was knighted in 1937 and received the Gold Medal of the Linnean Society in 1938.
+Elected a Fellow of the Royal Society in 1916, elected an International honorary member of the American Academy of Arts and Sciences in 1928, knighted in 1937 and received the Gold Medal of the Linnean Society in 1938.
+In 1941, he was elected to the American Philosophical Society.

 He was awarded the Darwin Medal in 1946.